 Eventually, she found herself staring out the window in annoyance.
 Denth had always let her go along on his information gathering forays.

 Of course, that was just because he wanted to keep me close, she thought.
-Besides, now that she looked back, there were obviously lots of things he was hiding from her.
+Besides, now that she looked back, there were obviously lots of things he had been hiding from her.
 Vasher just didn’t care to placate her.

-He wasn’t stingy with information either, though.
-When she asked a question, she usually got an answer--if, sometimes, a grumpy one.
+He wasn’t stingy with information, though, as long as she asked the right questions.
+His answers were often grumpy, but he did usually answer.
 She still mulled over their conversation about Awakening.
 Less because of what he’d said--most of it, from what she could tell, wasn’t actually that relevant to the practice of Awakening.
 More because he’d been the one to say it.

 She had to stop judging people, particularly those around her.
 But, was that really possible?
 Wasn’t interaction based, in part, on judgments?
 A person’s background and attitudes influenced how she responded to them.
 That was the way it should be, shouldn’t it?

 The balance, then, wasn’t to stop judging.
 It was to be careful to not hold those judgments as immutable.
-To not rely on them to the point that she ignored other clues.
+She couldn’t rely on them to the point that she ignored other clues.
 She’d judged Denth to be a friend, but she shouldn’t have ignored the way he talked about mercenaries having no friends.
 Or, at least, no friends they wouldn’t betray.

 The door slammed open.
 Vivenna jumped, putting a hand to her chest.